motm-1/PI_MLOps/README.md

   To construct the model, you'll need two essential lists: `unique_users` and `unique_games`, which store data in string format.
 These lists are the vocabulary for the initial layer of the model.
 Additionally, you require a games list in tf.Dataset format for the retrieval model.

   After creating the model, the next step is to compile it.
-In this case, I choose Adagrad as the optimizer with an initial learning rate of 0.09.
+In this case, I chose Adagrad as the optimizer with an initial learning rate of 0.09.
 Following compilation, you can fit the model with your datasets.

-  I choose the columns `genres` and `tags` and join them to create the column `labels`, convert the elements to strings and concatenate them with the game `title` to create the column that i will use in the games model embedding.
+  I chose the columns `genres` and `tags` and join them to create the column `labels`, transform the elements to strings and concatenate them with the game `title` to create the column that i will use in the games model embedding.
   For the users model embedding i just used the original `user_id` column.

-  Now, we only have to train our model, see if the results are what we expect and download it to be consumed from our API.
+  Now, the last step is to train the model, see if the results are what is expected and download it to be consumed from the API.

 - Create a item-item system recommendation using `Scikit-Learn`

+This recommendations system utilizes `TfidVectorizer` from Scikit-Learn to transform our games information into vectors allowing us to calculate similarity scores (using cosine similarity) between them.
+Once we have a vector for each game in our dataset, we can create the cosine similarity matrix using `linear_kernel`, also from Scikit-Learn.

+The cosine similarity matrix is a [m x m] square matrix, where each item [i, j] represents the similarity between the vector i and the vector j, with values ranging from -1 (opposed vectors) to 1 (identical vectors).
+This matrix tell us how closely our games are in terms of the selected features.

+For this recommendation system I selected the game titles that appear in the reviews dataset since they represent the games people are most interested in, then I chose the columns `labels` and `developer` because they contain the most representative and clean information to ensure the system's accuracy.